lauxenfans/CS50-Final-Project/written/README.md

 Hello there!
 Thank you so much for taking a look at our project.
 In this writeup, you will find all of the necessary compilation information and usage to get started with using WriteRight.
 This document should be comprehensive, however, in the case that you run into errors, please contact us via: cbli@college.harvard.edu, sthurber@college.harvard.edu, lauxenfans@college.harvard.edu.

 Compilation
+    Step 1: Download all our files from the zip folder to your VSCode

-    Step 1: Get the necessary libraries and programs downloaded onto your computer.
+    Step 2: Get the necessary libraries and programs downloaded and set up onto your computer.
-        First, follow the CS50 video 'Flying the nest: https://youtu.be/vQd_fxzCIs0?si=J0lTphzZIoClXQcB' which will get your computer set up with Python, Flask, and the necessary libraries.
+        First, follow the CS50 video 'Flying the nest: https://youtu.be/vQd_fxzCIs0?si=J0lTphzZIoClXQcB' which will get your computer set up with Python and Flask.

-    Step 2:
+        Second, download the relevant Python libraries that we used in our project to make the website
-Programs Used:
+        Libraries Used:
-    - Flask
         - Tkinter
         - PIL
+        - Flask_Session
+        - werkzeug
+        - CS50

+        Then, download the relevant Python libraries for our helper functions
+        - pytz
+        - requests
+        - urllib3
+        - uuid

 Necessary Compilations